dacarlin/bagel-protocol/production.md

 1. Find your mutant in the CSV file (make sure to verifiy the plate barcode matches the sheet)
 2. Write the mutant name on a ToughTag tube label and affix to a 2 mL tube
 2. Once you know which well your mutant is in, pipet the entire volume of that well into the tube
+3. Reseal the plate and store at -20 C
 3. Store your mutants at -20 C in the "Bagel" box or go immediately to Day 1

 ## Day 1: Transformation